spacetelescope/monitor-framework/docs/source/advanced_monitors.rst

 Finding Outliers
 ----------------
 If part of the monitor is to locate outliers, then the ``find_outliers`` method must be implemented.
-This method should return a *mask* array that can be used with the ``data`` attribute of the monitor.
+This method should return a *mask* array that can be used with the ``data`` attribute of the Monitor if the user intends to use the basic plotting functionality, but otherwise can return whatever is needed.

 Outliers will be accessible via the ``outliers`` attribute of the monitor.
 When using the basic plotting functionality, outliers will automatically be plotted in red, but for more advanced